-A review of the findings of fact or credibility by the investigator or the decision by the CCES that the Respondent did or did not violate the UCCMS/CSSP Rules, may only be made on the following grounds:
+A review of athe findings of fact or credibility by the investigator or the decision by the CCES that the Respondent did or did not violate the UCCMS/CSSP, including a challenge to the findings of fact and credibility made in the Investigation Report Rules, may only be made on the following grounds:

-- Error of law that has a material impact on the findings and/or decisions made.
-For greater clarity, an error of law includes a misinterpretation of a section of the UCCMS/CSSP. - b) A substantial failure to observe the principles of procedural fairness in the investigative process, in reaching a determination on whether there was a violation of the UCCMS/CSSP Rules, or in reaching a conclusion on the appropriate sanction (if any).
-The extent of natural justice rights afforded to a Party will be less than that afforded in criminal proceedings and may vary depending on the nature of the alleged violation and sanction that may apply. - c) Fresh evidence where such evidence: - could not, with the exercise of due diligence, have been discovered and presented during the investigation and prior to the decision being made; - ii) is relevant to a material issue arising from the allegations; - iii) is credible in that it is reasonably capable of belief; and - iv) has high probative value, in the sense that, if believed, it could, on its own, or when considered with other evidence, have led to a different conclusion on the material issue.
+- a) Error of law, limited to: - that has a material impact on the findings and/or decisions made.
+For greater clarity, an error of law includes a misinterpretation or misapplication of a section of the UCCMS/CSSP; - ii) a misapplication of an applicable principle of general law; - iii) acting without any evidence; and/or - iv) acting on a view of the facts which could not reasonably be entertained. - b) There was aA substantial failure to observe the principles of procedural fairness in the investigative process, in reaching a determination on whether there was a violation of the UCCMS/CSSP was violated, andRules, or in reaching a conclusion on the appropriate sanction (if any).
+The extent of natural justice rights afforded to a Party will be less than that afforded in criminal proceedings and may vary depending on the nature of the alleged violation and sanction that may apply. - c) Fresh evidence relevant to the allegations and the findings made in the Investigation